Cafaggi/bedu_postworks/README.md

 POST : https://walk-my-dog.herokuapp.com/v1/[dogs|users|walks]
 ```
 <p align="justify">
-To create users, dogs, or walks, make a POST request to the corresponding endpoint.
+To create users, dogs, or walks, make a POST request to the corresponding endpoint. <br>
+Autentication is not currently needed for creating users, dogs and walks <br>
 The fields required for each model are the folowing:
 </p>

 <h4 id="users">  3.1.1 Users</h4>